Skip NavigationAccessibility Statement

 A legitimate sweepstakes will NEVER ask you to send money to enter a sweepstakes, claim a prize, or to pay a fee, tax or deposit.
 Consumers should always remember that at Publishers Clearing House no payment is ever necessary to claim a prize.
 If someone contacts you about winning a prize and requests that you send money back in return for any reason — STOP — you have not heard from the real Publishers Clearing House.
 There is no legitimate reason for someone who is giving you money to ask you to wire money back.
 This is not the way legitimate sweepstakes work!

 If you believe you are the victim of an impostor scam seeking money using the Publishers Clearing House name or logo, please provide us with details by clicking here to fill out a Scam Incident Report.
-Consumers are also advised to contact their local consumer protection officials or the National Fraud Center at www.fraud.org.
+Consumers are also advised to contact their local consumer protection officials.
 Whether you enter by mail, phone or email, the most important thing to remember is: NO PURCHASE NECESSARY...
 It's the only sweepstakes rule you need to know!
 No payment, fee, tax or any amount is ever required to claim or receive a prize in a PCH giveaway.

 Beware of Fraudulent Emails